 5. Purposely create a team with personalities that get along (not match)

-1. Hire through personal recommendations and trial periods
+1. Hire through personal recommendations & trial periods

 2. Ask interviewees creative questions